More about This Topic

 When a marriage breaks apart, it’s a horrible and painful process.
-When adultery is the cause of the break up, it makes things even harder.
+When adultery is the cause of the break up, the adultery makes the break up even harder.
 Beyond the mere hurt of being rejected for someone else, the betrayal and lack of trust after adultery makes everything about a divorce harder.

 It is one thing to not know your future.
 But to not know your past because of the lies and deception of adultery is a devastating experience.

-In a strictly legal sense, adultery and divorce in Illinois have an usual connection.
+In a strictly legal sense, adultery and divorce in Illinois have an unusual connection.

 Adultery is not an official grounds for divorce in Illinois.

 In Illinois, before 1984 there were all sorts of grounds for divorce such as abandonment and adultery.
 You’d have to prove those grounds in court in order be granted a divorce.
 This means that if one person didn’t want to be divorced the other person would have to hire private detectives to testify they saw the cheating party “committing adultery.”
 This involved such dramatics as bursting into hotel rooms with cameras.